Module 4: Indexing

 Open Directory Project (DMOZ, or Directory Mozilla)

-A relic of an old method of evaluating sites for content and then hand-categorizing them to the subject(s) they best matched, this site ceased operation in March 2017.
+A relic of an old method of evaluating sites for content and then hand-categorizing them to the subject(s) they best matched.
+This site ceased operation in March 2017, and it’s now maintained by a different web index, the Curlie directory.

 In an effort to integrate library materials with related websites, some libraries also attempted to organize their online resources and recommended websites by utilizing the Dewey Decimal System, though no library seems to do this anymore.